-Intel has an upper hand in compatibility with other hardware.
-But in the design of the hardware AMD chip are more sensible.
+Intel has an upper hand in incompatibility with other hardware.
+But in the design of the hardware, AMD chips are more sensible.

 Both Intel and AMD have on-chip graphics cards available for some of their processors.
-These on-chip cards are suitable for mid-level gaming and AMD has an edge over Intel in this.
+These on-chip cards are suitable for mid-level gaming and AMD has the edge over Intel in this.

-The processors of Intel have low TDP rating as compared to AMD.
-This implies that it draws less heat, and thus consumes less power.
-This is because of its hyper threading technology.
-AMD Ryzen has implemented Simultaneous Multithreading (SMT) in its processors with TDP rating as 180W, but still Intel i9 7980XE with 165W TDP rating overpowers AMD in performance.
-Since AMD has more cores in a single unit it may tend to get heated up, impeding the performance of the CPU.
+The processors of Intel have a low TDP rating as compared to AMD.
+This implies that it draws less heat and thus consumes less power.
+This is because of its hyper-threading technology.
+AMD Ryzen has implemented Simultaneous Multithreading (SMT) in its processors with TDP rating of 180W, but still, Intel i9 7980XE with 165W TDP rating overpowers AMD in performance.
+Since AMD has more cores in a single unit, it may tend to get heated up, impeding the performance of the CPU.

-Above we have studied basic features and versions of both Intel and AMD Ryzen CPUs which are available in the market.
-All the CPUs have their good and bad qualities so concluding that which version is going to be best for you is hard.
-You have to compare prices and features of all these different CPUs with one another and have to pick CPU processor which fulfills your requirements list up to the close.
+Above, we have studied basic features and versions of both Intel and AMD Ryzen CPUs which are available in the market.
+All the CPUs have their good and bad qualities so concluding which version is going to be best for you is hard.
+You have to compare the prices and features of all these different CPUs with one another and pick a CPU processor that fulfills your requirements list up to the close.

 So, which processor is better?

-- Which graphics card is best AMD or NVIDIA?
-(AMD vs NVIDIA GPU comparison)
+- Which graphics card is the best AMD or NVIDIA?
+(AMD vs. NVIDIA GPU comparison)